junaid-mohammad/InkSync/README.md

      3. Re-run the GitHub workflow job from the Actions tab.

    - **In-Memory Persistence**: Posts remain live until App Service is manually restarted or redeployed (cold start or crash will also reset them).
+   - **Note**: A detailed document DepoloymentChallenges.md is added to the repository documenting all the Challenges and Learnings in trying to deploy this app.

 ---